Suzanne

 Task-based evaluation

-The three task-based experiments below move from a simple instructional query to a longer procedural workflow and then to a context-aware reconstruction task.
+The four task-based experiments below move from a simple instructional query to a longer procedural workflow, then to a context-aware reconstruction task, and finally to a corrective troubleshooting exchange after a user mistake.
 Together, they show how Suzanne behaves when used as an in-viewport guide for increasingly demanding kinds of support.

 Experiment 1: Basic question answering in the Blender viewport